 The dictionary describes a stoic like this: Being Stoic is being calm and almost without any emotion.
 When you’re Stoic, you don’t show what you’re feeling and you also accept whatever is happening.
 The noun Stoic is a person who’s not very emotional.
 The adjective stoic describes any person, action, or thing that seems emotionless and almost blank.

 This is misleading because Stoics are very aware of their emotions and go to great lengths to understand them.
 There’s none of that stiff upper lip nonsense with them; Mr. Spock was not a Stoic.
 They feel every emotion as acutely as anyone else.
 They acknowledge, experience, and then domesticate them in order to achieve inner calm.
 In other words, they keep control of their emotions so they can stay calm in the face of daily stress.
-They developed mental toughness to get through hard times.
+They developed the mental toughness to get through hard times.

 Stoic philosophy asks us to differentiate between what we can change and what we can’t.
 We can’t control the weather, stock market, our genetic makeup, or the rudeness of a stranger.
 We can yell and shout but it won’t make a difference.
 We can wish and hope but no matter how hard we try, there are many things we can’t change or control.